in prison for 213 daysmore info

 He was arrested in March 2018 following a BBC report on torture and accused of spreading false news and joining a banned group.
 Initially interrogated without a lawyer, he was then kept in Tora prison for six months.
-Expected to be released following a decision of the Giza criminal court on precautionary measures in Supreme State Security case 441/2018, he went missing on 14 September 2018.
+Expected to be released following a decision of the Giza criminal court in supreme state security case 441/2018, he went missing on 14 September 2018.
 Egyptian authorities did not provide any indication regarding his whereabouts.
-On 3 February 2019, he appeared before the Cairo criminal court who sentenced him to 45 days in detention.
+On 3 February 2019, he appeared before Cairo criminal court which sentenced him to 45 days in detention.

 In April 2019, the Working Group on Arbitrary Detention (WGAD) issued a legal opinion on his situation, concluding that his detention contravened several articles in the Universal Declaration of Human rights and that the “appropriate remedy would be to release Mr. Ezzat immediately and accord him an enforceable right to compensation and other reparations, in accordance with international law.”